Orhmo/NewsApp/README.md

 The API used to generate the website information for the website was gotten <a href="newsapi.org">NewsAPI</a>.

 The website has a home page which showages the top and trending news.

 The news page displays a list of all news articles.
 Showing their title, description, author, published date and time.
 All displayed a maximum of 10 per page and paginated

+The Category page displays a list of all news articles by source which can be filtered to a specific category source using the filter dropdown.

+When a news card is clicked in the home page or on the news page, its details are shown in a individual article page.

+The subcribe button displays a modal for sucription and subscription success depending on the exact button clicked